nodejs/nodejs.org/CONTRIBUTING.md

     - Fast-tracking is only allowed for small bug fixes, small feature changes, localization changes, or other non-critical/highly-impacting changes not covered by the previous rule that allows PRs to be merged immediately.
     - Fast-tracking cannot be used for updates on the `COLLABORATOR_GUIDE.md`, `CONTRIBUTING.md` guide, `CODEOWNERS`, GitHub Actions, or any security-impacting file or document that changes the governing policies of this repository.
 - There must be no objections after forty-eight (48) hours (Or seventy-two (72) hours if the PR was authored on the weekend).
-  - If there are disagrements consensus should be sought.
+  - If there are disagreements consensus should be sought.
 Lack of consensus might require escalation to the Website Team Maintainers.
 - At least one approval is required for any PR to be merged.
 - Tests must be included in Pull Requests for new features or bug fixes.
 You are responsible for fixing any test(s) that fail.